 After a few months, however, my therapist thought I needed to kick up my treatment a notch.
 BAM!

 She suggested a psychiatrist, which I was totally against.
 I’m not crazy, despite what the voices in my head claim, and I’m certainly not going on medication which would make me drool into a cup.
 Well, more so.
 Plus, I was guessing a major metropolitan police department would frown upon one of its members being diagnosed with a mental illness.
 After much hemming and hawing, I relented and saw the shrink.

-After consulting with the therapist and sitting down with me for an hour, she announced her diagnosis.
+After consulting with the psychiatrist and sitting down with me for an hour, she announced her diagnosis.
 I was suffering from depression.

 Yep, there it was; I was officially mentally ill.

 I fought the doc on medication, because 1.
 I didn’t want to accept the fact my brain has malfunctioned, and 2.
 I didn’t want to use medication as a crutch.
 Sadly, medication is usually the only way to get past depression, so I agreed to the smallest dose of Zoloft available.

 After three months, I returned and told the shrink I was still literally spending full days in bed, crying for no apparent reason, or just avoiding people and society as a whole.
 The doctor bounced me from 50mg of Zoloft to 100mg, where I am hovering at now.
 Zoloft usually sets everything right in six months; I am just over a year.
 Apparently I make George Bailey look like a piker.

 Currently, I am without Zoloft – and have been for over a week – because I ran out before the script could be refilled.
 So I am moodier as ever, and my patience for humans has worn thin.
 Which brings me to my next point…